In order to track and manage projects, the Office of Communication asks that you use the following guidelines to submit project requests.

 Note that these types of videos require a longer lead time for producing a final piece.
 Clients should request these types of videos at least three months in advance to account for pre-production, production and finalizing of the video.
 Once your request is submitted, we will reach out to schedule a planning meeting to determine the scope of work, which will allow us to produce a timeline for execution.

-- Short-Form (video pieces that are typically less than 2 minutes and intended for use within social media platforms such as Instagram Reels and TikTok or on the Bauer College website.
+- Short-Form (video pieces that are typically less than 2 minutes and intended for use within social media platforms such as Instagram Reels or on the Bauer College website.
 Short-Form video can also be used to add motion and interest as part of the programming for an event.)

 Although this video type is short, the overall process (pre-production, production, post-production) is the same as Narrative/Storytelling and longer formats.
 Clients should request these types of videos at least a month in advance to account for our workflow.
 Once your request is submitted, we will reach out to schedule a planning meeting and discuss turnaround time for your video.